 16) Joshua Tree National Park: Home of the unique tree.

 Tips: fall and spring are the best seasons to visit.
 You might get some snow if you’re lucky.
-Also watch your steps, the small cacti looking harmless on the ground are no joke!
+Also, watch your steps, the small cacti looking harmless on the ground are no joke!

 17) Palm Springs: Dreamy desert vibes.

-Located in the Coachella Valley, Palm Springs is known for its stylish hotels, modern architecture, golf courses and spas.
-Not only those, the surrounded areas are also captivating with giant turbine fields and dramatic mountain backdrops.
+Located in the Coachella Valley, Palm Springs is known for its stylish hotels, modern architecture, golf courses, and spas.
+Not only those, but the surrounded areas are also captivating with giant turbine fields and dramatic mountain backdrops.
 Shooting here closer to sunset or sunrise makes making everything look like a dreamland!